 In the face of globally increasing passenger numbers but also pressure due to high costs and competition, air transport companies are confronted with great challenges.
 Aircraft interiors of the future must fulfil greater demands than today: they must be safer and more ergonomic, they must symbolise the essence of the aircraft manufacturer's brand and help airlines to achieve optimal customer loyalty by means of an unmistakable interior design.
 Clever, modular and flexible systems are needed for the cargo hold to optimise idle and turnaround times as well as capacity utilization.

 At the same time, all these solutions must be cost efficient and manageable at a technical level in engineering, in production and in day-to-day operation.
 This makes all-encompassing solutions essential.
-The <BDLI Competence Network CABIN I CARGO> is deeply involved with the requirements for innovation and integration defined by leading aircraft manufacturers such as Airbus and Boeing.
+The

 To meet these needs, highly integrated solutions for aircraft interiors are developed in Germany, primarily in and near the Free and Hanseatic City of Hamburg, but also in South Germany.
 Many of the plants and locations involved are part of transnationally operating companies.
 The BDLI Competence Network CABIN I CARGO acts as a brain pool and innovation platform and bundles all relevant specialists in Germany.